How to Grow a Construction Business to $5M

 The $500K Plateau: You’re the Business

 At $500K, you are the company.
 You’re selling jobs, running jobs, managing subs, answering the phone, sending invoices, and maybe doing some of the work yourself.
 Your truck is your office.
 Your phone is your CRM.
+If that sounds familiar, it is time to look at a real CRM built for small construction businesses.

 This works until it doesn’t.
 The ceiling here is your own time.
 There are only so many hours in a day, and you’re using all of them.